Skip to main content

 Beginning with new applicants for Fall 2024, awards of up to $3,500 per academic year.

-Criteria include, (1) Nebraska residents, (2) graduating seniors of Nebraska high schools, and (3) students with outstanding ACT scores and high school GPA not qualifying for Regent's Scholarship.
+Criteria include, (1) Nebraska residents that are US citizens or permanent residents, (2) graduating seniors of Nebraska high schools, and (3) students with outstanding ACT scores and high school GPA not qualifying for Regent's Scholarship.

 Renewable for up to three additional years subject to maintaining full-time enrollment and a minimum cumulative GPA of 3.0.